rougin/credo/README.md

 }
 ```

-Once the entity (e.g., `User`) is created, it can now be used to perform operations using the `Credo::getRepository`:
+Once the entity is created, it can now be used to perform operations using the `Credo::getRepository`:

 ``` php
 // application/controllers/Welcome.php